randydijkstra/Oculus-Reality/README.md

 HOW DOES IT WORK?
 --------------

+In short: We hooked up 2 USB cameras, put the feed into the Unity Game Engine and ran a script to detect objects.
 We want to use OpenCV for camera input analysing.
 The library contains a wide variation of many nifty features.

 *For the current example we don't make use of OpenCV just yet.
 We have made preparations for the implementation of OpenCV.
 It will enable to create all sorts of augemented reality features in the future.*